yungsamd17/Twitch-Live/README.md

   </p>
 </div>

-This extension brings the channels you follow to the forefront, providing a seamless viewing experience right from your Chrome browser.
+This extension brings the channels you follow to the forefront, providing a seamless viewing experience right from your browser.

 ### Key Features
 - _**Live Following Channels:**_ Keep track of the live channels you follow on Twitch with ease.